.jpg)

 At first I approached this series with a lot of excitement.
 Then I was disappointed.
 Then I was excited again.
 Then I was indifferent.
 Then I was satisfied.
 The graph of how I enjoyed these books is a lot like the graph of the action in the actual books.

 I found the second book, Catching Fire, to be a lot more engaging in its unpredictability.
 One thing that Suzanne Collins does very well, is ending chapters.
 She times it perfectly so that, as opposed to most books, the end of the chapter is a bad place to put down the book.
 Each chapter ends with something that sets your mind to questioning.
-It is no wonder that so many say they can't put the books down.
+It is no wonder that so many say the

 The third book followed suit with the second in its unpredictability and drew it all together with a darkness that appeals to realist in all of us.
 The book gets you to believe that the ideal will occur, and then slams you with the harsh truth of reality.
 It brings up the points that people rarely ever act as they do in the movies, and that some experiences change in ways that scar us for life and leave us infinitely changed, sometimes for the worse.